Cadasta/cadasta-docs/en/05-odkcollect.md

 During [data collection](#data-collection), you'll be asked to collect data specifying your location using one of the following options.

-* **[GeoTrace](#geotrace)** creates lines  (collections of two or more GPS coordinates) based on your location.
+* **[GeoTrace](#geotrace)** gives you the option of creating polylines or polygons based on your location.
 In other words, you can use GeoTrace to walk an area, using automatic or manual mode.
-GeoTrace is the default option provided.
+GeoTrace is the default option provided. _**Important!** If you get to the screen below, be sure to select the Polygon option if you are trying to map an enclosed area._

+	> add image: polygon-vs-polyline.png

 * **[GeoShape](#geoshape)** creates polygons (closed shapes).
 To create a GeoShape, you can use your finger to draw a shape on the map.